KIT PACKHAM: (Lead vocal & saxophones)

 KENRICK ROWE: (Drums, occasional vocals)

-At the present time Kenrick is NOT playing with the band while he undertakes a major tour with PJ Harvey.
-Until he’s able to rejoin us we will be using other drummers as required.
 Kenrick’s easy swing, technical expertise and quiet professionalism have made him one of the most sought after jazz drummers in the UK.
 He was seen in the “Jazz Britannia” series on BBC TV and before that on “Jazz 606” with Firepeople.
+Kenrick has only recently re-joined the band following a long sabbatical to undertake a major tour with PJ Harvey.
 A random trawl of his CV reveals Art Farmer, Courtney Pine, Jean Toussaint, Andy Sheppard and the Jazz Jamaica All Stars among his grateful employers.

 NICK TOMALIN: (Piano, keyboards)

 Nick is a graduate of Leeds College of Music and the Guildhall School of Music and Drama.
 He has performed at many prestigious venues including the 606 Club, the Jazz Café, the Vortex and Ronnie Scott’s, with both his own band, and as sideman for Jim Mullen, Don Weller and Alan Barnes, and other leading jazz musicians.
 In 1998 he toured the UK as pianist/keyboardist with the Motown tribute musical “Dancing in the Streets” featuring Edwin Starr and Jackie Graham.
 Nick’s show “Molly and the Owl”, aimed at introducing younger children to jazz, took an Arts Council funded tour in 2005 which was a huge success.
 Nick is currently Education Manager for the e17 jazz collective.
 His website is at http://www.nicktomalin.co.uk/